Careers in Year 11

 Labour Market Trends

-The ultimate aim of education is help you access the labour market.
+The ultimate aim of education is to help you access the labour market.
 Therefore, when deciding what to study it is also important to think about which industries are growing in the local area and which are not.
-For more information you can log onto:
+For more information please see: Labour Market Guide for the West Midlands.

 Today qualifications alone may not be enough to access job opportunities or higher education.
 Volunteering for just a few hours a week can help to make an application form stand out and show an employer/education provider that you have something extra to offer over other potential applicants.
 For opportunities available in your local area you can log onto www.do-it.org.